ponhq/brand/README.md

 # Brand Assets for Pyn

+    $ yarn install

-Yarn install and then run:
+and then run:

-    $ yarn run process
+    $ yarn run generate

 To generate the different image sizes from the src directory.
 This will also generate optimized SVG images.
 All outputs are places in the root directory of the project.